chrisidakwo/chrisidakwo/README.md

 > :sparkles: *I'm divine, baby!* :sparkles:

-:dart: Deeply passionate about building top-notch usable products.
+:dart: Deeply passionate about building usable products.
 I'm on a mission, just getting started.
 Catch me if you can!

 📫 Probably the most "down-to-earth" mortal, so ask me about anything!
 Or mail me [chris.idakwo@gmail.com](mailto:chris.idakwo@gmail.com)